-Research and Analysis by Patricia P. Martin
+Research & Analysis by Patricia P. Martin

 An Overview of American Indians and Alaska Natives in the Context of Social Security and Supplemental Security Income

 The American Indian and Alaska Native (AIAN) population is understudied in a variety of policy contexts.
 This article compares AIAN socioeconomic characteristics with those of the total population, focusing on patterns of adult Social Security benefit and Supplemental Security Income receipt.
 The analysis takes advantage of the relatively large AIAN sample size provided by the 2005–2009 American Community Survey Public Use Microdata Sample.